medined/perl-5-by-example/perl_5_by_example/form-processing.md

   STDIN.
   <P></P>
   <LI>Fix any errors that arise.</LI></OL>

-<H2><A name="Creating a Guest Book for Your Site">Creating a Guest Book for Your
+## Creating a Guest Book for Your Site

-Site</A></H2>In this section, you create a Guest book for your web site.
+In this section, you create a Guest book for your web site.
 A Guest book gives visitors a place to add comments and see what comments other visitors have made.
 I find that they add to the sense of community that a web site has.
 <P>The sample Guest book application will be presented in two stages.
 First, an